-Dr. Christopher Barrick is director of and tenured professor in the School of Music & Dance at Eastern Michigan University, where he leads the oldest collegiate music program in the state of Michigan.
+Dr. Christopher Barrick is director of the School of Music & Dance at Eastern Michigan University, where he leads the oldest collegiate music program in the state of Michigan.
+Concurrently, he maintains faculty rank as a tenured Professor of Music in the School.
 Prior to beginning his appointment at EMU, he served as the head of the Department of Music and the James & Ann Bumpass Distinguished Chair of Music at the University of Arkansas - Fort Smith (2014-2019), as well as in faculty and administrative roles in the Department of Music and Theatre at West Liberty University (2008-2014).
 Barrick is a visiting accreditation evaluator for the National Association of Schools of Music, and served as president of the Arkansas Association of Schools of Music from 2018-2019.

 As a saxophonist, Barrick has given recital performances at numerous professional conferences including those of the North American Saxophone Alliance, the United States Navy Band International Saxophone Symposium, the World Saxophone Congress, and the Association for Technology in Music Instruction.
 An avid proponent of new music, Barrick has given premiere performances of saxophone works by such composers as James Bishop, Ryan Oldham, Matthew D. Harder, Luke Mayernik, William Funk, Jamie Wind Whitmarsh, Brian Rhodes, Terri Bailey, and Charles L. Booker, Jr. He has performed professionally with nationally known artists such as Doc Severinsen, Johnny Mathis, the Legends of Swing, the Jimmy Dorsey Orchestra, Wayne Newton, Rick K. and The Allnighters, the Harry James Orchestra, The Four Tops, and The Temptations.